Slavery and Freedom

 This first group of Africans worked for the Dutch West India Company and was housed at the Saw Mill, in a camp referred to as Quartier van de Swarten (Quarters of the Blacks).
 It was located along the East River in the vicinity of 75th Street.

-On February 25, 1644, eighteen years after their arrival, the men, who had petitioned the local Dutch authorities for their freedom—arguing that they had worked long enough and could hardly support their families—were liberated.
+On February 25, 1644, eighteen years after their arrival, the men, who had petitioned the local Dutch authorities for their freedom—arguing that they had worked long enough and could hardly support their families—were liberated under what became known as “half-freedom”.
 Each one received land on the condition that he deliver one “Fat hog” and twenty-two and a half bushels of corn, wheat, peas, or beans to the Dutch West India Company every year.
 The Africans also had to serve the Company on request, but would get paid.
 Failure to comply with these requirements meant reenslavement.
 The newly freed men’s wives were also emancipated, but the manumission document stated that “their children at present born or yet to be born, shall be bound and obligated to serve the Honorable West India Company as Slaves.”

 From 1643 to 1716, approximately thirty land grants were owned by free black men and women.
 The Africans’ plots—from one to twenty acres—were located a mile from New Amsterdam, beyond the palisades that surrounded the town.
 Their collective 300 acres stretched from the Bowery Road near the Collect Pond, also called Fresh Water Pond (the town’s main source of drinking water, in the vicinity of today’s Canal Street), to Fifth Avenue and 34th Street.
 Manuel de Gerrit received much of today’s Washington Square Park, while Paulo d’Angola’s land stretched from Minetta Lane to Thompson Street.
 By the 1640s, what was known as “the land of the blacks”—a kind of black frontier—partially covered what today are Chinatown, Little Italy, SoHo, NoHo, Greenwich Village, and Union Square, north to 34th Street.
 (The last grant was owned by Francisco Bastien, whose family sold the property at 34th Street following the 1712 law that prohibited blacks from leaving real estate to their descendants.)